 I lasted only 4 1/2 weeks on raw food, but it helped considerably.
 I lost a lot of weight and felt very good--for awhile.
 I ended the diet just before my anniversary, and on that occasion and for several additional days I binged on all the stuff I had missed--steak and mushrooms, garlic cheese bread, lasagna, chocolate cake, fried chicken, chips, cheezies.
 My willpower had totally run out of oomph and I was back where I started, only a few pounds lighter.

 A year later, on May 23, 2011, Mike had a mild heart attack after working hard in the garden for a couple of weeks.
 While he was in hospital doctors inserted two stents and put Mike on a number of drugs to lower his cholesterol and protect the stents.
 He was off work until September 6th and then a few months later stepped down from his manager position at the Source.
-He was transferred to the store near our home as assistant manager, where he is presently enjoying a much less stressful work environment.
+He was transferred to the store near our home as assistant manager, where he worked until his position was eliminated on June 2, 2016.
 I determined I was not going to go through such a traumatic experience, so when Dr. Jeff suggested Deltanol for cardiovascular and circulatory support, I bought some and felt better pretty much immediately.